okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/) for more information

-[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come back to learn more about building authentication with Spring Boot and Spring Security.
+[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you're done, come back to learn more about building authentication with Spring Boot and Spring Security.

 Other than that, you need a computer and a web browser.
 And if you didn't have those, well, how would you be here?